PTG-Kitware/angel_system/README.md

 Initial repo for PTG project.

 This repo contains:
-* Experimental Unity app (and companion research-mode plugin library) for transmitting appropriate sensor data off of the HoloLens2 platform
+* Experimental Unity app (and companion [HL2SS] plugin) for transmitting appropriate sensor data off of the HoloLens2 platform, and for running the ANGEL ARUI.
 * ROS 2 system for receiving sensor data, processing analytics, and pushing results out.